mechmotum/mechmotum.github.io/content/pages/guide-experimentation.rst

-   scientific field called `Design of Experiments`_ dedicated to designing experiments that can be evaluated in a statistically sound way and provides methods on deciding variables, number of trials, repetitions, etc. Books like [Anderson2018]_.
-Many of the other things to figure out now are specific to the nature of the experiment and involve figuring out logistics.
+   scientific field called `Design of Experiments`_ dedicated to designing experiments that can be evaluated in a statistically sound way and provides methods on deciding variables, number of trials, repetitions, etc. Books like [Anderson2018]_ give an introduction to the ideas.
+Many of the other things to figure out at this stage are specific to the nature of the experiment and involve attending to various logistics.
 Write a experimental plan
    Once you know what you want to do (in a precise scientific and engineering sense), you should draft an experimental plan document.
-The purpose of this document is two-fold: 1) to organize your plans for yourself and 2) to communicate your plans to others.
+The purpose of this document is two-fold: 1) to organize your ideas and plans for yourself and
+   2) to communicate your plans to others.
 The document should include an objective for the experiments and introduction, description of the experimental methods, resources you will use and/or need, a budget, time planning, location information, safety concerns and how you can address them, and a protocol_ for the experiment (step-by-step recipe of the experiment).
 See `this document
    <https://depts.washington.edu/wildfire/resources/protckl.pdf>`_ for ideas
    about what can be in a protocol.
 Share this document with your advisors to get feedback and to initiate their support in obtaining resources for your